Welcome

 Clays | Moorgate & Canary Wharf

 If the last few centuries of landed gentry are anything to go by, nothing bonds people like hunting.
-And you can do that the ethical way at this new clay pigeon bar, where you’ll find a couple of virtual shooting lanes alongside excellent cocktails and snacks from a former Ritz chef.
+And you can do that the ethical way at this virtual clay pigeon bar, where you’ll find a couple of shooting lanes alongside excellent cocktails and snacks from a former Ritz chef.

 Numbers?
 Up to 20 per booth